 Kids love camping.
 They really enjoy the idea of sleeping under the skies, roasting hotdogs, making s’mores, and playing around.
 However, camping can be a tedious activity for many parents as it involves lots of hassles, from preparation to driving miles and miles away to expensive, often crowded campsites.

 That’s why the backyard makes a perfect campsite for some families.
-Backyard camping only takes a few supplies, a bit of planning, and some fun activities to make it memorable not just for the kids but for mom and dad too!
+Backyard camping only takes a few supplies, a bit of planning, and some fun ideas and activities to make it memorable not just for the kids but for mom and dad too!
 Here they are:

 Set up a play tent

 First things first – you want a nice, cute play tent where your kids will be spending some time in, probably the entire night.
 It’s even better if you can involve them in this task.
 After all, it’s where the fun of outdoor camping begins!
 Put some books, board games, coloring materials, arts and crafts, legos, and other stuff that they can quietly play inside.